 - Potawatomi State Park Observation Tower: After a quick trek down the Ice Age National Scenic Trail in the park, visitors can climb the 75-foot observation tower and take in awe-inspiring views of Green Bay and the fall foliage.

 - Door County Trolley Tour: This journey takes you to breathtaking vistas and bluffs overlooking the islands, providing jaw-dropping views of the autumn scenery.
-Don’t forget to take advantage of our “First Time in Door County” package to receive two free tickets for this trolley tour!
+Don’t forget to take advantage of our “First Time in Door County” package to receive a $50 voucher to spend on a tour of your choice!

 2. Experience an Authentic Fish Boil